bottkars/pks-jump-azure/README.md

 - dns configuration and check
 - creation of public lb and dns a records for k8s clusters
 - script for additional k8s clusters
-- load balanver rules for uaa and api access
+- load balancer rules for uaa and api access

 ## requirements